Basic Quantum Algorithms: Analysis of the quantum part

 The denominator of $p(\ell)$ (without $qc$), $\sin^2(\pi \ell r /q)$, is also the square of a sinusoidal function, which is zero only at $\ell=0$ and $\ell=q/r$.
 An example of the denominator of $p(\ell)$ (without $qc$) for the same values of $N$, $q$, and $r$ is depicted in Fig.~\ref{fig:Shorp123}(b) for $\ell\in [0,q/r]$.

 If we divide the plot shown in Fig.~\ref{fig:Shorp123}(a) by the plot shown in Fig.~\ref{fig:Shorp123}(b) and divide the result by $qc$, we obtain the plot shown in Fig.~\ref{fig:Shorp123}(c), which is the continuous version of the plot shown in Fig.~\ref{fig:Shorprob} for $0\le \ell< q/r$.
-It is straightforward to check two facts: (1)~the largest values of $p(\ell)$ are close to $\ell=0$ and $\ell=q/r$ because the denominator of $p(\ell)$ is close to zero; and (2)~the smallest values of $p(\ell)$ are in the middle ($\ell$ close to $q/2r$) because the denominator of $p(\ell)$ is close to $qc$, which is large---far from zero.
-The numerator of $p(\ell)$ is oscillating quickly between 0 and 1; this may seem confusing, but in reality it isn't.
-Many more facts about $p(\ell)$ can be obtained from this analysis, for instance, it is easy to find the number of zeroes of $p(\ell)$.
+It is straightforward to check two facts: (1)~the largest values of $p(\ell)$ are close to $\ell=0$ and $\ell=q/r$ because the denominator of $p(\ell)$ is close to zero; and (2)~the smallest values of $p(\ell)$ are in the middle ($\ell$ close to $q/2r$) because the denominator of $p(\ell)$ is close to $qc$, which is large, far from zero.
+The numerator of $p(\ell)$ oscillates quickly between 0 and 1.
+Many more facts about $p(\ell)$ can be obtained from this analysis; for instance, it is easy to find the number of zeroes of $p(\ell)$.
 Using our knowledge of calculus, we check that

 Then, $p(0)=p(q/r)=c/q\approx 1/r$.
 With this analysis, we have obtained the shape of $p(\ell)$ in the whole domain because $p(\ell)$ is $(q/r)$-periodic, that is, if we put 6 plots of Fig.~\ref{fig:Shorp123}(c) side by side, we obtain the continuous version of the plot of Fig.~\ref{fig:Shorprob}.